-URGENT ACTION

-92 HOMES DESTROYED, HUNDREDS MORE AT RISK

-Thousands are at risk of forcible eviction in Kaduna state in Nigeria, after receiving demolition notices giving them just 21 days to demolish their own houses.
-If they fail to do so, the state will carry out the demolitions and they will be liable for reimbursing the cost.
-Ninety-two houses have already been demolished, 267 more are at risk.

-The Kaduna State Urban Planning and Development Authority (KASUPDA) issued 21 day demolition notices to 267 homes in communities in Zaria including Kofan Doka, Kofan Kibo and Anguwan Alkali.
-The notices (seen by Amnesty International) were issued on 12 August and homes must be demolished by 2 September.
-Residents say that they have not been consulted about the demolitions, and compensation and/or alternative accommodation has also not been provided.
-The notices state that the affected people "have encroached into government land (Alhudda-hudda College) without the consent of the government".
-Ibrahim Usman, the Chairman of an association comprising of three of the affected communities, told Amnesty International that some residents have been living in these communities for almost 30 years.
-Amnesty International has viewed sale of land and certificate of occupancy documents, which legally recognize their right to live in the particular area.
-These documents appear to show that the affected residents have been living in these communities with the knowledge and consent of local and state government authorities.

-Thousands of people will be left homeless and vulnerable to a range of other human rights violations if the demolitions go ahead.
+URGENT ACTION 92 HOMES DESTROYED, HUNDREDS MORE AT RISK A court case seeking to stop the forced eviction of thousands in Zaria City, Kaduna state in Nigeria will be heard on 15 September.
+The affected residents had been given a 21-day notice after which the state was to carry out demolitions and they would be liable for reimbursing the cost.
+92 houses have already been demolished, 267 more are still at risk.
+The Kaduna State Urban Planning and Development Authority (KASUPDA) issued 21-day demolition notices to 267 houses in communities in Zaria City, including Kofan Doka, Kofan Kibo and Anguwan Alkali.
+The notices (seen by Amnesty International) were issued on 12 August and houses were to be demolished by 2 September.
+The residents of the affected area obtained an interim court order preventing the government from demolishing their houses pending the hearing of a case challenging the demolitions.
+The case will be heard on 15 September.
+Residents say that they have not been consulted about the demolitions, and compensation and/or alternative housing has also not been provided.
+The notices state that the affected residents "have encroached into government land (Alhudda-hudda College) without the consent of the government".
+Ibrahim Usman, the Chairman of an association comprising three of the affected communities, told Amnesty International that some residents have been living in the area for almost 30 years.
+Amnesty International viewed sale of land and certificate of occupancy documents, which appear to legally recognize the residents' right to live in the particular area and that they have been living there with the knowledge and consent of local and state government authorities.
+Thousands of people will be left homeless and vulnerable to a range of human rights violations if the demolitions go ahead.
 Residents interviewed by Amnesty International pointed out that between 10 and 42 people live in one house.
-Hundreds of men, women (including widows), children and the elderly have already been left homeless by the demolition of 92 houses in the Bayan Alhudda-hudda community, Zaria.
+Hundreds of men, women (including widows), children and the elderly have already been left homeless by the demolition of 92 houses in the Bayan Alhudda-hudda community in Zaria City.
 Some of those affected have now taken refuge in a mosque, in makeshift sheds and in the market place.

-Please write immediately in English or your own language:

-- Urging the authorities to stop the planned forced eviction of residents in Kofan Doka, Kofan Kibo and Anguwan Alkali and other communities in Zaria, and ensure that legal and procedural safeguards including genuine consultation, adequate notice, and alternative housing for those who cannot provide for themselves are in place before carrying out any further evictions.

-- Insisting that they provide adequate alternative housing and emergency relief including access to food, shelter, water, sanitation, healthcare services and effective remedies to the residents of Bayan Alhudda-Hudda whose houses have already been demolished.

-PLEASE SEND APPEALS BEFORE 4 SEPTEMBER 2015 TO:
+Please write immediately in English or your own language: - Urging the authorities to stop the planned forced eviction of residents in Kofan Doka, Kofan Kibo and Anguwan Alkali and other communities in Zaria City, and ensure that legal and procedural safeguards including genuine consultation, adequate notice, and alternative housing for those who cannot provide for themselves are in place before carrying out any further evictions; - Insisting that they provide adequate alternative housing and emergency relief including access to food, shelter, water, sanitation, healthcare services and effective remedies to the residents of Bayan Alhudda-Hudda whose houses have already been demolished.
+PLEASE SEND APPEALS BEFORE 18 SEPTEMBER 2015 TO:

-Governor of Kaduna State Malam Nasir El-Rufai Governor's Office Kaduna
+Governor of Kaduna State Malam Nasir El-Rufai Governor's Office

-Kaduna State, Nigeria
+Kaduna State, Nigeria Email: nasir@el-rufai.org www.facebook.com/nasirelrufai

-Email: nasir@el-rufai.org

-www.facebook.com/nasirelrufai

 Twitter: @elrufai

+Kaduna

 Salutation: Your Excellency

 General Manager

 Kaduna State Urban Planning and

 Development Authority Mrs. Saratu M. Haruna KASUPDA House 5, Ahmadu Bello Way

 Kaduna

-Kaduna State, Nigeria

-Salutation: Dear Madam
+Kaduna State, Nigeria Salutation: Dear Madam

 And copies to: